Build a Bot Tutorial

 • Second is a Rich Link action, to which she adds a link to the Jungle website page about resetting passwords: www.jungle.com/passwordreset.
 She includes an image of the Jungle logo, which will appear in the message with the link.

 The story Akela creates includes only the part of the conversation that is relevant to the context of the Reset_password intent.
 This is important to note, because adding more content to a story than is relevant to its intent can confuse the bot.
+If you add content to the story related to another request, such as updating a mailing address, the bot will think that changing mailing addresses can only happen within the context of a password reset request, even if you create an intent for changing mailing addresses.

 Train and Test the Bot

 After creating each the intents, rules, and stories for her first use case, Akela clicked Train and Stage.
 This creates a new bot model that includes these configurations.
 However, this is only the first step in training.
-After she finishes adding the rules and story for the password reset use case, Akela needs to test the bot's ability to predict and respond to the intents in the use case.
+After she finishes adding the rules and story for the password reset use case, Akela needs to test the ability of her bot to predict and respond to the intents in the use case.

 1. The first thing Akela does is click Train and Stage to ensure that her bot is up to date with all the changes she's made.